3mpir3Albert/HTB_Codify/README.md

   - Cracking hashes.
   - Abusing SUDOERS privilege.

-As usual, reconnaissance phase was the first phase executed due to the fact that a hacker need to know the maximum information of his objetive before starting exploit posible vulnerabilities.
+As usual, reconnaissance phase was the first phase executed due to the fact that a hacker needs to know as much information about his target as possible before starting to exploit posible vulnerabilities.